-Note 1 - Summary of Significant Accounting Policies
+Note 1 Summary of Significant Accounting Policies

 Nature of Operations.
 Southwest Gas Corporation (the "Company") is composed of two segments: natural gas operations ("Southwest" or the "natural gas operations" segment) and construction services.
-Southwest purchases, transports, and distributes natural gas to customers in portions of Arizona, Nevada, and California.
+Southwest is engaged in the business of purchasing, distributing and transporting natural gas to customers in portions of Arizona, Nevada, and California.
 The public utility rates, practices, facilities, and service territories of Southwest are subject to regulatory oversight.
 Natural gas purchases and the timing of related recoveries can materially impact liquidity.
 Northern Pipeline Construction Co. ("NPL" or the "construction services" segment), a wholly owned subsidiary, is a full-service underground piping contractor that provides utility companies with trenching and installation, replacement, and maintenance services for energy distribution systems.